Promoting content and initiatives are complex for organizations of all sizes, but employee amplification helps in a big way.

 When competing with those who have more money for advertising and marketing campaigns, it’s important to make every dollar count.
 Employee amplification costs far less money to get the same results through advertisements.

 When employees share brand messages, the reach is 561% further than when shared through a company handle, according to the Marketing Advisory Network.
 This really comes as no surprise.
 Each employee has their own audience of people their organization was not previously connected.
 If just 10 employees with 400 followers each share a post, it’ll reach 4,000 people.
 If the number of employees or followers is higher, the results are even better.

 Employee amplification opens the door to a much larger audience at a much lower cost, and that’s a huge benefit to SMBs.

 A large enterprise isn’t as focused on spreading brand awareness as much as an SMB is.
 Instead, they prioritize promoting specific initiatives such as events, products, campaigns, and more.

 The problem when a company promotes their own initiative is it doesn’t always go over as well as it would if someone else promoted it for them.
 For example, if a large company posts, “we love our employees and we’re known for being a great place to work,” it might come off as self-serving and not as convincing.
 But if an employee of that same company posts, “I love my job, and my company is a great place to work,” it’s more believable and doesn’t seem like there is an agenda attached.

 Another example is if a company posts that they donated to charity.
 Although it's a positive action, the announcement itself could come off as self-serving.
-It make the company look better if one or more of their employees posts that they’re proud of their organization for donating to charity.
+It makes the company look better if one or more of their employees' posts that they’re proud of their organization for donating to charity.